NBA draft lottery: Lottery ceremony

-The drawing of the ping-pong balls is conducted in private, though observed by independent auditors and representatives from each team.
+The drawing of the ping-pong balls is conducted in private, though observed by independent auditors, representatives from each team, and select media members.
 The results are subsequently presented in a televised unveiling (formerly broadcast as a short ceremony prior to or during halftime of an NBA playoff game, but since the mid-2010s, presented as an hour-long special by ESPN), in which the order of the lottery is announced in reverse order, from the fourteenth selection to the first.
+(This differs from the actual drawing, in which the order is announced from first to fourth.)
 Representatives from each lottery team are present at the lottery ceremony.

 The decision of not showing the ping-pong balls live has fueled speculation that the NBA occasionally fixes the draft lottery if it can benefit the league.
 The speculation originated with the 1985 draft lottery that sent Patrick Ewing to New York, with the theory being that the NBA wanted to send the best player in the draft to New York to increase ratings in a large television market.
 At that time, the NBA used seven envelopes in a tumbler representing the seven teams with the worst record.
 Some have speculated that the envelope containing the Knicks logo was refrigerated beforehand, enabling David Stern to recognize and select it.
 Afterward, the Draft Lottery Format was changed to the current ping-pong ball lottery in a private room with team representatives.
 However, conspiracy theories still persist regarding the annual outcome of the lottery.